 When we read, we are using our visual pathways to form memory links.
 We remember the material because it was something we saw.
 People who have photographic memory are extraordinarily good at making these kinds of memory connections.
-For those of us who do not have photographic memory, relying only on visual memory may leave us with many gaps, and so we have to find other ways to remember things.
+For the rest of us, relying only on visual memory may leave us with many gaps, and so we have to find other ways to remember things.
 When reading out loud, we form auditory links in our memory pathways.
-We remember ourselves saying it out loud, and not only do we form visual links but also auditory links.
+We remember ourselves saying it out loud, and so not only form visual but also auditory links.

 Art Markman, Ph.D. writes in his blog in Psychology Today about the production effect, which explains exactly why reading out loud causes us to remember better.
 Specifically referring to a study in which learners were given a list and asked to read half of it out loud and half of it silently, the learners were able to remember the part of the list they read out loud a lot better than the part of the list they read silently.
 He adds that while there are memory pathways of visually seeing the words and also the auditory pathways of hearing the words, there is also a memory link to the actual production of the word, hence the production effect.
 Especially if the word or content is different, it makes it easier to remember.

 Connecting to What You Read